arieldiamond/movie-api-recommender/README.md

 ## 'What Should I Watch Tonight?'
 A Movie Recommender API

 This API is the back-end of a two part project.
 [The front-end can be found here](https://github.com/arieldiamond/react-movie-recommendation-front-end).
+It is built with Rails Api and Grape.

 The data used here was populated from [The Movie Database] (https://www.themoviedb.org/).